Saint Theodora Guérin

 Mother Theodore and her community persevered despite fires, crop failures, prejudice against Catholic women religious, misunderstandings, and separation from their original religious congregation.
 She once told her sisters, “Have confidence in the Providence that so far has never failed us.
 The way is not yet clear.
 Grope along slowly.
 Do not press matters; be patient, be trustful.”
 Another time she asked, “With Jesus, what shall we have to fear?”

-Mother Theodore is buried in the Church of the Immaculate Conception in Saint Mary-of-the-Woods, Indiana.
-She was beatified in 1998, and canonized as Saint Theodora Guerin eight years later.
+Mother Theodore was buried in the Church of the Immaculate Conception, now the Shrine of St. Mother Theodore, in Saint Mary-of-the-Woods, Indiana.
+She was beatified in 1998, and canonized as Saint Theodora Guérin eight years later.

 God’s work gets done by people ready to take risks and to work hard—always remembering what Saint Paul told the Corinthians, “I planted, Apollos watered, but God caused the growth.”
 Every holy person has a strong sense of God’s Providence.